Eye for an Eye (1996 film): Critical reception

 On Rotten Tomatoes, the film holds a score of 7% with an average rating of 3.6/10, based on 41 reviews.
 The site's consensus states: "Overwrought, thinly written, and all-around unpleasant, Eye for an Eye crudely exploits every parent's nightmare with deeply offensive results."
 On Metacritic, the film holds a rating of 25/100 based on reviews from 23 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film one star (out of four), calling it "a particularly nasty little example of audience manipulation" and writing that it "is intellectually corrupt because it deliberately avoids dealing with the issues it raises."
-Ebert also compared the film to Dead Man Walking, saying "Dead Man Walking challenges us to deal with a wide range of ethical and moral issues.
+Ebert also compared the film to Dead Man Walking, writing that it "challenges us to deal with a wide range of ethical and moral issues.
 Eye for an Eye cynically blinkers us, excluding morality as much as it can, to service an exploitation plot."
 Janet Maslin of The New York Times wrote: "Never in his varied career has Mr. Schlesinger made a film as mean-spirited and empty as this."
 She also felt "The sole purpose of Eye for an Eye is to excite blood lust from the audience".